codeonlyjs/cogent/templates/spa/readme.md

 Stylish is loaded via CDN.
 To reduce the chances of possible future changes affecting your styling, you might want to copy those files to `server/public` and reference them from there.

-## Docker

-The project has been pre-configured to run in a docker container:

-    * `npm run up` - runs the site in production mode in a docker container
-    * `npm run down` - stops a previously started docker container